railwayapp/docs/src/docs/tutorials/add-a-cdn-using-cloudfront.md

 #### Cache Behavior

-When the initial request is made to the route, CloudFront retrieves the data from the server, then caches it.
-For 60s after the intial request, CloudFlare will serve the cached response with **HTTP 304**, and after 60s, it will check the server for new data.
+When the initial request is made to the route, CloudFront retrieves the data from the server, then stores it.
+For 60s after the intial request, CloudFront will serve the cached response with **HTTP 304**, and after 60s, it will check the server for new data.

 #### Faster Response Time